+Suspension from School

-Suspension from School: When a student is being considered for a suspension of ten (10) days or less, the teacher will notify the student of the charges.
+When a student is being considered for a suspension of ten (10) days or less, the teacher will notify the student of the charges.
 The student will then be given an opportunity to explain his/her side and the teacher will then provide the student the evidence supporting the charges.
 After that informal hearing, the teacher will make a decision whether or not to suspend.
-If a student is suspended, s/he and his/her parents will be notified within one (1) day, of the reason for, the length and type of suspension.
+If a student is suspended, s/he and his/her parents will be notified, within one (1) day, of the reason for, they type of supesion (in school or our of school), and the length of the suspension.
 The suspension may be appealed, within two (2) school days after receipt of the suspension notice, to the Huron Intermediate School District Superintendent.
 The request for an appeal must be in writing.